-The deck is constructed from a combination of pressure treated fir and cedar.
-The deck is well constructed and is performing its intended function.
-Untreated wood (fir or cedar) will eventually rot.
-Annual treatments of the deck with a good quality wood preservative/water repellant will prevent cupping, checking and rotting of the wood and will maximize its service life.
+We recommend treatment of exterior decks with a good quality wood preservative/water repellant.
+Annual treatments will prevent cupping, checking and rotting of the wood and will maximize its service life.
 Do not use paint on exposed deck surfaces as it will peel and become difficult to maintain.
 Paint also traps moisture in the wood and will accelerate deterioration.